 This post contains affiliate links for Dixie Belle Paint and Cutting Edge Stencils Click here to read site terms.

 Finishing the Gift Box with Stain and Stencils

-I love how that wood grain shines through, it offers a little rustic texture that’s irresistible.
+I love how that wood grain shines through when using the gel stain, it offers a little rustic texture that’s irresistible.